ZhgChg.Li

 func interactionControllerForDismissal(using animator: UIViewControllerAnimatedTransitioning) -> UIViewControllerInteractiveTransitioning? {

-return //UIPercentDrivenInteractiveTransition method for interactive control during Dismiss
+return // UIPercentDrivenInteractiveTransition interactive control method for Dismiss

 }